learn-co-curriculum/react-component-mounting-lifecycle-readme/README.md

 ### componentDidMount

+Similarily to its the method befor it, **componentDidMount** is also only called once, but immediately *after* the `render()` method has taken place.
+That means that the HTML for the React component has been rendered into the DOM and can be accessed if neccessary.
+This method is used to perform any DOM manipulation of data-fetching that the component might need.

-In picnic terms, this is the moment just after you've laid out your blanket.
-You would use it to set up any things you want to be using during your stay: lay out all your food and drinks, maybe take out a radio and put some music on.
+If you were at a picnic, this is the moment just after you've laid out your blanket.
+You would use this time to set up any things you want to be using during your stay: lay out all your food and drinks, maybe take out a radio and put some music on.

-In React terms, this is where you would set up any long-running processes you want to use in your component, for example fetching data.
+In React, this is where you would set up any long-running processes you want to use in your component, for example fetching data.
 Suppose we were building a weather app which fetches current weather data and displays it to the user.
 We would want this data to update every 15 seconds without the user having to refresh the page. **componentDidMount** to the rescue!